John 12:32 "I will...draw ALL MEN unto me."

 Look for a moment at three other verses from the mouth of our Lord and Saviour Jesus Christ recorded here in this same gospel of John.
 Remember, Scripture does not contradict other Scripture when properly understood.
 All three statements are found in John chapter six.

 In John 6:37 we read Jesus say: "ALL THAT THE FATHER GIVES ME SHALL COME to me; and him that cometh to me I will in no wise cast out."
 How many will come to Jesus?
 ALL that the Father gives Him.
 ALL of them.
+No exceptions.

 John 6:44 "No man CAN COME to me, except the Father which hath sent me draw him: and I will raise him up at the last day."